G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 \* Edge regions can be transformed into Core regions.
 Just [send us a request](mailto:support@gcore.com).

 3\.
 Configure the image.
-Select the type of hardware architecture on which your instance will be running:
+Select the type of hardware architecture on which your VM will be running:

 - **x86-64**: This architecture is known for its broad compatibility with Linux operating systems and Windows distributions.
 It is commonly used in general purpose computing applications.
 - **ARM**: ARM architecture is designed for energy efficiency and low power consumption, which also supports strong performance, making it ideal for high-performance computing tasks.
-However, ARM instances are compatible with fewer OS distributions.
+However, ARM Virtual Machines are compatible with fewer OS distributions.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/create/17.png" alt="Choose x86-64 or ARM architecture">